 This story/video on Adoption.com titled the “Boy Who Begged to Be Adopted Now Thriving with His Forever Family” eventually found his family with his caseworker who encompasses the very meaning of giving a family to a child.

-If you were to ask either the subject of the story, Davion, or his eventual adoptive mom, Connie, “How much is adoption?” they may respond that for them, adoption is worth all of the ups and downs the journey brings if it ends with the bond of a parent-child relationship.
+If you were to ask either the subject of the story, Davion, or his eventual adoptive mom, Connie, “what are adoption costs?” they may respond that for them, adoption is worth all of the ups and downs the journey brings if it ends with the bond of a parent-child relationship.

 The article, “Bonding and Attachment: When It Goes Right,” provides the reader with a better understanding of the difference between bonding and attachment and how this is important to the well-being of the adoptive family from infancy through to toddlerhood.
 Adoption.com’s Attachment and Bonding Forum provides helpful threads and posts concerning adoption from infancy through teen years.
 While, the article “How to Know If Fostering Older Children Is Right for You,” poses clear and honest questions to potential parents considering adopting older children.